pikatchu/closedsource/book/0670-angelo4.md

 Angelo scratched his chin.
 “That shouldn’t be a problem.
 I probably have a spare somewhere in the yard.”

+He glanced toward the workshop, then back at them with a nod.
+“Come on, let’s take a break while I dig around for it.”

 He waved for them to follow him back inside.
 The small kitchen space was cluttered but cozy, with mismatched chairs and an old table covered in oil-stained blueprints.
 He pulled out a few glasses, poured some drinks, and set them down in front of his guests before settling into his own chair with a heavy sigh.

 “So,” he said, taking a sip, “what brings you here?
 And don’t tell me it’s for the pleasure of my company.
 I’ve been told I’m a grumpy old man more times than I can count.”